PSYCHEDELICA OF THE BLACK BUTTERFLY

 The game’s art style is one of it’s most appealing factor.
-It had very remarkable aesthetic sensation that imbues the surreal world of the setting’s dream like state.
+It had a very remarkable aesthetic sensation that imbues the surreal world of the setting’s dream-like state.
 We have the artist, Satol Yuiga to thank for that.
 Looking forward to more of her works in the upcoming game Psychedelica of the Ashen Hawk (English loc.) this June.

 Nakahara Mai “BENIYURI” – Nagisa (Clannad), Kaede Minami (Mirmu De Pon), Noi Kasahara (The Wallflower)